Ad

 People sitting on grass watching a cartoon on a large outdoor screen, with snacks available by a parked truck nearby.Pin

-Movies in the Park, a seasonal movie series sponsored by Memphis Parks, runs every Saturday through October at various Memphis parks.
+Movies in the Park is a seasonal movie series sponsored by Memphis Parks.
 Image: Facebook

 Neighborhood: Midtown

-Get into the Halloween spirit early with the free Fright-Tober film series, sponsored by Crosstown Arts.
-The series features spooky movies every Tuesday in October at Crosstown Theater.
-To make a night of it, you can grab dinner, drinks, or snacks at Crosstown Concourse before or after the shows.
-Seating is limited, so be sure to register in advance!
+On May 21, Crosstown Arts features No Country for Old Men at the Crosstown Theater.
+To make a night of it, you can grab dinner, drinks, or snacks at Crosstown Concourse before or after the show.
+Seating is limited, so be sure to register in advance.
+Tickets are $5, and the screening begins at 7 p.m.

 Neighborhood: East Memphis